What does post-editing of machine translations mean?

 Post-editing:

-Take advantage of our experience in post-editing of machine translations.
+Take advantage of our experience and certification (ISO 18587) in post-editing of machine translations.

 Contact us now and learn more!